B59-CloudDevOps/Daily-Notes/session-08.md

 # wget: to download files from the internet
     `$ wget URL`

->  Tar, pipe, patching & user management on linux
+>  Tar, pipe, patching & user management on linux...